precimed/mixer/README.md

 * Linux environment (tested on CentOS release 6.9, Ubuntu 18.04).
 * Python 3 (tested with Python 3.7), with numpy, scipy>=1.2.1, numdifftools, matplotlib_venn
-* Reasonably new GCC compiler (tested with gcc/6.1.0)
+* Reasonably new GCC compiler (tested with gcc/6.1.0) or an Intel C++ compiler (tested with intel-2018b)
+* Boost libraries (https://www.boost.org/, tested with 1.68.0)

 If you are an experienced C++ programmer it shouldn't be difficult to compile MiXeR core in MAC or Windows.
 If you've made it work, please share your changes via pull request.

 ### Hardware requirements

-MiXeR software is very CPU and memory intensive.
+MiXeR software is very CPU intensive.
-Minimal memory requirement is to have 61.5 GB of RAM available to MiXeR.
+Minimal memory requirement is to have 32 GB of RAM available to MiXeR.
 MiXeR efficiently uses multiple CPUs.
-We recommend to run MiXeR on a system with 16 physical cores.
+We recommend to run MiXeR on a system with at least 16 physical cores.
-When use MiXeR on a cluster, we recommend to assign the whole node to each MiXeR run.

 ### Install on Linux using pre-built binaries